 What will happen at the protest?

 It is being held at Port Meadow, a really popular swimming spot west of the city.
 It won’t be disruptful, it’s more that we want to raise awareness and show Thames Water that we’re here and that we’re not going away.
 It’s also to show the council that we’re here as well, as they can put pressure on Thames Water to provide this data for us.
-It will also be a way of showing our support to the national Sewage Free Swimmers campaign which has started.
+It will also be a way of showing our support to the national Sewage Free Swimmers campaign

 At the protest, there will be swimmers, kayakers and paddle boarders, and boats at the back.
 We are hoping to just get a really colourful, loud display to show how many people love the river, how many people use it and just to say: “We use this, we love this, and we’re not going to let it just be dumped in.”